ESMCI/cime/doc/source/driver_cpl/time-management.rst

 Component models are also responsible for making sure the coupling period is consistent with their internal timestep.
 History files are managed independently by each component, but restart files are coordinated by the driver.

-The clocks in CESM1 are based on the ESMF clock datatype are are supported in software by either an official ESMF library or by software included in CESM called esmf_wrf_timemgr.
-The esmf_wrf_timemgr software is a much simplified Fortran implementation of a subset of the ESMF time manager interfaces.
+The driver clocks are based on ESMF clock datatype are are supported in software by either an official ESMF library or by software included in CIME called ``esmf_wrf_timemgr``, which is a much simplified Fortran implementation of a subset of the ESMF time manager interfaces.

 --------------------
 The Driver Time Loop